pallets-eco/flask-security/docs/spa.rst

     SECURITY_REDIRECT_HOST = 'localhost:8080'

+Client side authentication options
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Depending on your SPA architecture and vision you can choose between cookie or token based authentication.

+For both ways there is more documentation and some examplesn.
+For tokens have a look at the  `CSRF: Single-Page-Applications and AJAX/XHR`_ section.
+And for cookie based auth you will find more info in the `Using a Cookie`_ section.

+The config from the example above assumes that you run some authentication stuff immediately via Flask.
+Depending on your needs you can choose to handle some scenario's completely from backend.
+E.g. handle all user self-care management from the Flask app en only dealt with login/logout from the SPA.

 Security Considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Static elements such as your UI should be served with an industrial-grade web server - such